scheerio/Being_A_PM/README.md

 # What’s the difference between product vs. project management?

 As a product manager, you need to have project management skills.
 Product managers are successful for the success of the product while project managers are responsible for accomplishing a project (not a goal).
 For products, success is defined by KPIs or metrics, and the method by which goals are reached is not defined – usually up to them and the team.
-A project usually have a timeline and a budget as a constraint.
+A project usually has a timeline and a budget as a constraint.

 # What’s a normal day like for a typical PM?